Malik-M/Age-of-Paragon/Project Breakdown/Hero AI.md

 # Hero AI
-Each Class of Heros have their own AI blueprint, Blackboard, Behavior Tree, and Base blueprint.
+Each Class of Hero’s have their own AI blueprint, Blackboard, Behavior Tree, and Base blueprint.
-## Describtion
+## Description
-Dictate when the Heros should walk, stop, and attack.
+A simple AI that dictates when the Hero’s walk, stop, and attack while in the game.
 ## Functions
-The Hero Characters will do their spawn animation then walk forward untill they "see" another character.
-They will then see if its a friendly or enemy, if friendly they will wait for them to walk forward or die they will then begin to walk forward again.
-If they see an enemy they will attack until the enemy or themself will die.
+- The Hero Characters will do their spawn animation then walk forward until they "see" another character.
+- See if it’s a friendly or enemy
+- If friendly they will wait for them to walk forward or die, they will then begin to walk forward again.
+- If they see an enemy they will attack until the enemy or themself will die.